willjcarter97/silo/UPDATES.md

 ## 2025-12-31

+### Fixed: Case Study Detail Pages Missing GSAP Animations and Styled Components

+**Issue:** After switching to Prismic slices for case study detail pages, all the GSAP animations and proper styling were lost.
+The pages became static with simplified inline components instead of using the original styled components.

+**Solution:** Rewrote `src/pages/PostCaseStudy.jsx` to use the actual styled components from `src/components/poststudy/`:
+- `TitleWithDescription` - With Vimeo player integration, play/pause controls, cover image overlays
+- `GalleryWithText` - With GSAP ScrollTrigger animations for sticky scrolling text
+- `StatsSection` - With proper 3-column grid layout, card borders, and responsive styling
+- `FullScreenImage` - With proper aspect ratio container
+- `SimpleHeadingText` - For heading + paragraph sections
+- `FourGallery` - For 2x2 image grid with hover effects

+**File modified:**
+- `src/pages/PostCaseStudy.jsx`

+**Details:**
+- Removed simplified inline slice components
+- Imported actual styled components from `src/components/poststudy/`
+- Added helper functions to transform Prismic Rich Text to expected prop formats:
+  - `richTextToArray()` - Converts Prismic Rich Text to string array
+  - `richTextToContentArray()` - Converts to content objects with subheadings for GalleryWithText
+- Slice renderer now properly maps Prismic data to each component's expected props
+- Added support for `simple_heading_text` and `four_gallery` slice types

+**Result:** Case study detail pages now have all original animations, video player functionality, and styling restored while still fetching content from Prismic.

+---

+### Fixed: Empty Prismic Client Configuration Causing White Screen

+**Issue:** The website was showing a completely white screen because `src/prismicio.js` was empty, causing the Prismic client import to be `undefined`.
+When components tried to fetch data using `client.getAllByType()`, they crashed with an error.

+**Solution:** Restored the Prismic client configuration in `src/prismicio.js`:
+- Added `@prismicio/client` import
+- Configured client with repository name `silosite`
+- Exported the `client` instance for use throughout the app

+**File modified:**
+- `src/prismicio.js`

+---

 ### Added: Case Studies Connected to Prismic CMS

 **Change:** Case Studies listing and detail pages now fetch content from Prismic CMS instead of hardcoded data.